This article is part of a new guide to Singapore from FT Globetrotter

 The island, also known as Pulau Serangoon, is small and car-free, with a straight path running directly through the middle on which you can ride your bike (you can detour down other paths branching off it).
 Be careful — parts of it are gravelly.
 The island is home to 80 species of birds, as well as critically endangered plants.
 Head to the beach on the north side and you can look across and see Malaysia’s Johor Port, as well as Pulau Ubin.

 Exit Coney Island and continue on the Punggol Park Connector through Punggol Waterway Park.
 The route is picturesque and pleasant along the river, and you can find clusters of cafés and restaurants to cool off along the way.

 This week, FT Globetrotter is launching a new guide to Singapore in partnership with Singapore Tourism Board; all content written and produced by the FT is editorially independent.

 Follow along as we celebrate the joys of life in the Garden City with insider advice on eating and drinking, exercise, culture — and much more

 Sat: Portrait of a park: Singapore’s Botanical Gardens

-Get alerts on Things to do in Singapore when a new story is published
+Get alerts on Fitness in Singapore when a new story is published